Michigan Recreational Marijuana Law

 Penalties for Violating the Law.

 Section 15 of the Act contains the penalties for violating the law.
 They are age and conduct specific, and can be a little hard to decipher.
-Some actions will take away any protection you might have under the marijuana recreational act.
-We will try to simplify it for you.
+Some actions will take away the protection you might have under the marijuana recreational act.
+The penalties for some offenses are not clearly spelled out, such as smoking in public.
+We will try to simplify what we do know.

 Possessing too Much Marihuana and You Are Over Age 21.